slott56/HamCalc-2.1/doc/source/python/calendar/seasons.rst

 We can, on the other hand, follow the HamCalc example and do a search around the the four times of year to get a good approximation.

 Solstices are near June 21 and December 21.
-Here, we're searching for maxima or minima of solar declination.
+We can search for maxima or minima of solar declination.
 Maxima (and minima) require some care; the search is really for the zero crossing of the first derivative.

 Equinoxes are near March 15 and September 15.
 Here, we're searching for the zero crossing of declination.

-Zero crossing is relatively easy.
+It seems simpler to search for the four values of solar longitude.

 Implementation
 ~~~~~~~~~~~~~~~

-TBD
+This leverages :mod:`hamcalc.navigation.sunrise`.

+It becomes a cute little module in :mod:`hamcalc.stdio` that solves
+for "Sun's Apparent Longitude" (``P``) of 0, 90, 180 and 270 in
+a given year.

 Legacy Output
 ~~~~~~~~~~~~~~